gtk-rs/gtk4-rs/book/src/accessibility.md

 {{#rustdoc_include ../listings/accessibility/4/main.rs:window}}
 ```

+This is how the app looks like.
+First in its collapsed, and then in its expanded state.
 <div style="text-align:center">
   <img src="img/accessibility_collapsed.png" alt="Window titled Collapsible Section with a Details toggle button in collapsed state"/>
   <img src="img/accessibility_expanded.png" alt="Window titled Collapsible Section with the Details toggle button in expanded state, revealing the text: Here are some additional details that can be expanded"/>